 The Learning Tree: Overcoming Learning Disabilities from the Ground Up (2010), co-authored with his wife Nancy Thorndike Greenspan, was Dr. Stanley Greenspan’s final book before his passing and culminated his life’s work.
 It takes a step back from DIR and Floortime to look at the bigger picture of what it takes for a child to enjoy learning and to flourish.
 It is Greenspan at his best.
 Watch his son, Jake Greenspan, present the model in THIS VIDEO.

 More Than Words: Helping Parents Promote Communication and Social Skills in Children with Autism Spectrum Disorder (1999, updated 2012) by Fern Sussman is not a DIR/Floortime book.
 However, its approach and information presented are developmental in nature and have a lot in common with the DIR/Floortime approach.
 Especially helpful are the suggestions for interacting with your child and the easy-to-read, illustrated book.
+You can read a review of it HERE.
 See The Hanen Centre.

 Social and Emotional Development in Early Intervention (2017) by pediatric clinical psychologist Dr. Mona Delahooke addresses how to improve the social and emotional lives of children and families through a developmental approach.
 Based on and influenced by the DIR framework, it is a wonderful book to introduce professionals to and instill the value and practical nature of relationship-based approaches.

 If you found this post helpful and informative, please share it via the Facebook or Twitter links below.
 If you have personally found any of these books helpful or have any other insights or helpful comments or have other Floortime book suggestions, please Comment below.

 Until next time… here’s to affecting autism!